Flotomate/product_docs/source/change-management/searching-changes.rst

     :align: center
     :alt: figure 10

-You can search Changes with keywords in the search field.
-When you provide a keyword, Flotomate searches all the Changes with the keyword in Subject, Description, Tags, Symptom, Root Cause, Requester Email and ID fields.
-The product shows all matched Changes in the list area.
+A technician can search Changes with keywords from the search field.
+When the technician provide a keyword, Flotomate searches all the Changes with the keyword in Subject, Description, Tags, Symptom, Root Cause, Requester Email and ID fields.
+The tool shows all matched Changes in the list area.
 In case of multiple keywords, all keywords need to be matched.

 .. _cmf-11: